 After a period of friction with teammate Shaquille O’Neal, Shaq would end up signing with the LA Lakers leaving Penny in Orlando to try and conquer the East single-handedly.

-The one bright spot of that season was that Penny would get his second signature shoe, the Air Penny 2, a great on-court performer.
+The one bright spot of that season was that Penny would get his second signature shoe, the Air Penny 2, a great on-court performer, and one of the best looking pair of Penny Hardaway Shoes.
 The shoe offers a fluid ride, with tons of support and durable materials.
 But the main highlight of the Air Penny 2 is the cushion.
 It features a light foam midsole that houses a forefoot Zoom Air unit and a heel airbag.
 For the second time, Eric Avar was able to create a unique signature model that fit Penny’s image perfectly.

 Nike Air Penny 2

 Nike Air Foamposite 1

 During that season, Penny would bring us another little piece of sneaker history when he laced up the Air Foamposite 1 just two games before the playoffs.
 During the process of creating the Air Penny 3, Avar had shown Penny a series of silhouettes to choose from.
 Penny was famously unimpressed with the options, but saw the Foamposite in a bag and insisted that that be the next pair of Penny Hardaway shoes.

 The Foamposite 1 had been intended for Pippen, but he turned them down so they were given to Penny.
 But Penny wasn’t actually the first player to debut them on court.
 This honor fell to Mike Bibby of the Arizona Wildcats, who wore them during Arizona’s run to the NCAA championship in March 1997.